TrisTheKitten/Banker-sAlgorithm/README.md

-# Banker-sAlgorithm
+# Banker's-Algorithm
-Simulations of Deadlock detection using the Banker's Algorithm implemented in Java.
+Simple simulation of deadlock detection using the Banker's algorithm was implemented in Java.